cwang912/density_plots/README.md

 The population data came from the [Minnesota Population Center](https://www.nhgis.org/), which allows for historical data and geographies to be downloaded, although it does require creating an account.
 I downloaded this file and saved it as ```population.csv```

+## Analysis in notebook form:

-2. The ipython notebook [0.
+The ipython notebook [0.
 Data prep](http://nbviewer.ipython.org/github/cwang912/density_plots/blob/master/0.%20Data%20prep.ipynb) details the cleaning and merging of the two data sets.

-3. The ipython notebook [1.
+The ipython notebook [1.
 Distance vs. Density plots](http://nbviewer.ipython.org/github/cwang912/density_plots/blob/master/1.%20Density%20vs.%20distance%20plots.ipynb) details the plotting.
 Future work will attempt to fit a model to the data or allow for user input.